 Cambodia, in particular, sometimes has a stressful atmosphere because of all the people and noise around you.
-Laos is just laidback and easy-going but I wouldn’t also suggest roaming at night carefree.
+Laos is just laidback and easy-going, but I wouldn’t also suggest roaming at night carefree.

 In both countries, you should be aware of food safety and be careful with what you consume.
 If you are unsure for some reason, don’t.
 You really don’t want to get food poisoned in Laos or Cambodia.
 Believe us, we know it!

 You should be aware that Cambodia is quite famous for its travel-related scams, particularly using children.
-These scams aren’t really dangerous, but it might trick you into paying for things that you shouldn’t.
+These scams aren’t really dangerous, but they might trick you into paying for things that you shouldn’t.
 In this regard, you should know that the children selling souvenirs might be working for a network and don’t really gain from it.
 Worse: they should be in school, not begging/selling.

 Laos, on the other hand, doesn’t really have those issues, but it’s famous for the bombies.
-Laos was the most bombed country in history, and many of these bombs are yet to found and exploded.
-This sounds very very dangerous, but it isn’t as bad as it sounds, because the main touristy areas have a much lower risk.
+Laos was the most bombed country in history, and many of these bombs are yet to be found and exploded.
+This sounds very, very dangerous, but it isn’t as bad as it sounds, because the main touristy areas have a much lower risk.

 Which is more expensive?
 Laos or Cambodia

 The first thing we should note is that both countries are incredibly cheap, no matter what kind of traveler you are.
 Moreover, they are among the cheapest countries to travel in the world.
 So, this shouldn’t really be an issue when choosing between traveling to Laos or Cambodia.